 Neuroscience study results reveal that our DNA or our three primary brain networks account for the individual differences in our skills, needs and interest.

 UDL at SJSU

 - UDL at Affordable Learning $olutions (AL$) workshop in June, 2012 at SJSU.
-UDL slides [pdf], handouts and other resources are available for viewing.
+UDL slides [pdf] are available.

 Other UDL Related Resources: